 This 4-mile round trip hike is the most direct route to a panoramic viewpoint overlooking the Conejo Valley.

 This 7.6-mile round trip hike is a more gradual route to the overlook on the north side of the Santa Monica mountains.

-This 4.75-mile round trip hike climbs 1,100 feet to a 2,715-foot summit in Rocky Peak Park in a rugged mountain range between Chatsworth and Simi Valley.
+This 4.75-mile hike rises to a 2,715-foot summit in Rocky Peak Park within a rugged mountain range between Chatsworth and Simi Valley.

 |More trails in Los Angeles|

 Explore other hiking destinations around Los Angeles.